YonghaoXu/SEANet/README.md

 ```

 ## Evaluation
+* Test for GTA-5 to Cityscapes.
   - Change the default path of `--data_dir` in `evaluation.py` with your Cityscapes dataset folder.
   - Change the default path of `--restore_from` in `evaluation.py` with your trained model path.
 You can also download our [GTA-5 to Cityscapes model](https://drive.google.com/open?id=1g-NSAaHxkvru4G0lBNolmcioH8elCoqo) for a look.
-  - For evaluation on Synthia to Cityscapes case, please replace the `test_mIoU` function in `evaluation.py` with the 'test_mIoU16' function.
-Besides, since there are only 16 categories in common, the codes for writing the segmentation maps parts need to be further modified.
-If you have good implementation for this issue, please pull a request.

 ```
 python evaluation.py
 ```

+* Test for Synthia to Cityscapes.
+  - For evaluation on Synthia to Cityscapes case, please replace the `test_mIoU` function in `evaluation.py` with the 'test_mIoU16' function.
+Besides, since there are only 16 categories in common, the codes for writing the segmentation maps parts need to be further modified.
+If you have any good implementation for this issue, please pull a request :)

 ## Empirical Observations
 * Following the previous research setting in this task, we check the mIoU value on the target domain after every 500 iterations.
 A lower frequency for the checking would accelerate the network training, but may also miss the best performance.